Measuring Evidence against Exchangeability and Group Invariance with E-values: Tests and e-values for group invariance

-As the orbits partition the sample space, our data $Y$ lands in exactly one orbit: $O_Y$.
-As a consequence, we actually only need our e-value to be valid for $\textnormal{Unif}(O_Y)$, conditional on $O_Y$, as captured in Corollary \ref{cor:conditional_validity}.
+Because the orbits partition the sample space, our data $Y$ lands in exactly one orbit: $O_Y$.
+As a consequence, we actually only need our e-value to be valid under $\textnormal{Unif}(O_Y)$, as captured in Corollary \ref{cor:conditional_validity}.
 This is the key that facilitates testing group invariance.
 In particular, we may view the problem of testing group invariance as first observing the orbit $O_Y$ and then testing the simple hypothesis that $Y$ is uniform on $\textnormal{Unif}(O_Y)$.